Aruba Central Two-Tier Data Center

 Overview

-Layer 2 Two-Tier Topology
+Two-Tier Data Center Topology

-Layer 2 Two-Tier Core Layer
+Two-Tier Core Layer

-Layer 2 Two-Tier Access Layer
+Two-Tier Access Layer

-When a single access switch is positioned at the top-of-rack (ToR) position, the access layer connects to the core layer using a standard LAG.
+When a single access switch is at the top-of-rack (ToR) position, the access layer connects to the core layer using a standard LAG.
 A single ToR switch can provide physical link redundancy using a standard LAG, but host connectivity is lost when performing firmware upgrades or when the ToR switch fails.

 When using a VSX pair of ToR switches, the access layer provides physical switch redundancy to directly attached hosts.
 This model supports uninterrupted host connectivity, even when one of the ToR switches fails or a firmware upgrade is performed.
 Each access layer switch also is connected to each core switch.
-All core links across both access switches are members of the same MC-LAG for redundancy and loop avoidance.
+All core links across redundant access switches are members of the same MC-LAG for redundancy and loop avoidance.

 Planning the Deployment

 This section provides sample values and rationale for naming and numbering schemes.
-Adjust values and formats as needed to best accommodate specific requirements.
+Adjust values and formats as needed to accommodate specific requirements.
 Using a consistent approach in the physical and logical configurations improves the management and troubleshooting characteristics of a network.

 Naming Conventions